pbalcer/pbalcer.github.io/_posts/2015-06-13-accessing-pmem.md

 	- write a string to it
 	- close the application

 How do you locate the pointer which contains your string?
 The data you want will be somewhere in the pool, but apart from scanning the entire file for matching characters you can't really find it.
 Unless you store the persistent pointer someplace you know in the pool, for example you could pick a random offset into the pool.
-But that would be wrong, like writing randomly in the virtual address space wrong, it would most likely unintentionally overwrite something.
+But that would be wrong, like writing randomly in the virtual address space.
+It would most likely unintentionally overwrite something.
 The known location you can always look for in the memory pool is the root object.
 It's the anchor to which all the memory structures can be attached.
 In a case where all you really need is one, not dynamically changing, data structure you can just solely rely on the root object.
 The `size` in the `pmemobj_root` function is the size of the structure you want as root object, so typically you might want to write something like this:

 	PMEMoid root = pmemobj_root(pop, sizeof (struct my_root));